Molecular cloning: Genome organization and gene expression

 Molecular cloning has led directly to the elucidation of the complete DNA sequence of the genomes of a very large number of species and to an exploration of genetic diversity within individual species, work that has been done mostly by determining the DNA sequence of large numbers of randomly cloned fragments of the genome, and assembling the overlapping sequences.
-Further, cloning can be used to produce gene therapies for the treatment of serious disease indications, such as cystic fibrosis, cancer, AIDS and others.
-It is interesting to note that gene cloning can be a potential solution to organ scarcity.
-It also plays an important role in synthesis of antibiotics, vitamins and hormones.

 At the level of individual genes, molecular clones are used to generate probes that are used for examining how genes are expressed, and how that expression is related to other processes in biology, including the metabolic environment, extracellular signals, development, learning, senescence and cell death.
 Cloned genes can also provide tools to examine the biological function and importance of individual genes, by allowing investigators to inactivate the genes, or make more subtle mutations using regional mutagenesis or site-directed mutagenesis.
 Genes cloned into expression vectors for functional cloning provide a means to screen for genes on the basis of the expressed protein's function.